Infant Mental Health Awareness Week

 Infant mental health is an often overlooked and misunderstood subject.
 Infant Mental Health Awareness Week provides an annual opportunity to discuss the importance of supporting babies’ mental health and wellbeing.

-The Parent-Infant Foundation has set the theme and co-ordinated Infant Mental Health Awareness Week for eight years, during which time it has grown into a global event.
+The Parent-Infant Foundation has set the theme and co-ordinated Infant Mental Health Awareness Week since 2017, during which time it has grown into a global event.

 Why ‘Speak up for Babies’?

-Where practical, we will also encourage candidates to visit a specialised parent-infant relationship team, Family Hub or other service that supports babies.
+As part of IMHAW we asked candidates to join the campaign to ‘Speak up for babies’ and share a photo of them with our campaign board on our photo wall and via social media.
+Where practical, we also encouraged candidates to visit a specialised parent-infant relationship team, Family Hub or other service that supports babies.

 IMHAW 2023 Bonding Before Birth